smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 !!!

 !!!
 NOTE
 Android 10 has [restrictions](https://developer.android.com/guide/components/activities/background-starts) on starting activities from the background.
-So developers should use foreground service and not an activity to host the SDL implementation.
+Sdl apps should use a foreground service and not an activity to host the SDL implementation.
 !!!

 ### Exiting the Foreground